thisisevilevil/evilevil365/_posts/2025-06-04-Windows11-Partitioning-From-Hell.md

 ## Fixing the Recovery Partition

 The recovery partition issue can be fixed in most scenarios, provided there’s enough available disk space.
 I created a Proactive Remediation script for this a couple of years ago.
 However, in this case, the customer had used CapaInstaller to shoehorn the recovery environment onto the OS partition during deployment.
-Surprisingly, it was reporting as “Enabled” (yep, first time I’ve seen that too).
+Surprisingly, it was reporting as “Enabled”, even though it was placed on the OS Partition.

 Having the recovery environment on the OS partition is unsupported and can interfere with BitLocker and the reset/wipe functionality from Intune.
 The recovery environment needs its own dedicated partition.